Oracort (Triamcinolone Acetonide) Tweet

 How should I use Oracort (Triamcinolone Acetonide)?

 Oracort (Triamcinolone Acetonide) should always be used according to your physician's instructions to get the most effective results from treatment.
 The paste is normally applied one to three times each day depending on your current health and the severity of your condition.
 Use your finger or a cotton swab to apply the paste directly to the affected area.
 It is recommended to avoid drinking water for thirty minutes after application to allow the medicine to be absorbed into the gums.
 Ask your pharmacist or physician any questions you have about using the medication to ensure the correct administration.

 What are the side effects of Oracort (Triamcinolone Acetonide)?

-Oracort (Triamcinolone Acetonide) may cause side effects at the area being treated, such as:
+Oracort (Triamcinolone Acetonide) may cause side effects in some patients such as:

 Strictly follow all instructions provided to you by your physician or pharmacist while using Oracort (Triamcinolone Acetonide).
 Optimum and safe dosage can differ based on the patient and the condition being treated.

 As this medication may be unsafe for certain patients, it is essential you always inform your physician if you are pregnant or breastfeeding, as well as if you have any allergies, other illnesses, or ongoing health conditions, and if you are taking any other form of medication, supplements, or herbal products.